cobilab/eagle/README.md

 <p align="center"><img src="imgs/logo.png"
 alt="EAGLE" width="400" height="100" border="0" /></p>

-<p align="justify">Search for **relative absent words (RAWs)** in genomic sequences using a reference sequence.
+<p align="justify">Search for <b>relative absent words (RAWs)</b> in genomic sequences using a reference sequence.
 Currently, EAGLE runs on a command line environment.
 It reports into files the absent words, in a k-mer range size, as well as the associated positions.
-EAGLE can run in a **multi-thread mode** to minimize computation times.</p>
+EAGLE can run in a <b>multi-thread mode</b> to minimize computation times.</p>

 ## INSTALLATION ##